tillitis/dev-tillitis/hugo/content.castor/syscalls/_index.md

 `int sys_alloc(void)`

-Allocate a flash area for the current app.
+Allocate 128 kiB storage area for the current app.
 Must be done before `sys_write()` or `sys_read()`.
 If the current app already has an area allocated no new area will be allocated.